Guinness Tipping Point

 TV ad quotes and FAQs can be found on the Guinness website.

-What’s your favourite Guinness ad?
-The Surfer, Dreamer, and Swimblack ads are superb, and I don’t consider it a coincidence that all three were directed by Jonathan Glazer — who has also directed music videos for Massive Attack, UNKLE, Blur, Radiohead, and Jamiroquai.
+The Surfer (not shown), Dreamer, and Swimblack ads are superb, and I don’t think it’s a coincidence that all three were directed by Jonathan Glazer — director of music videos for Massive Attack, UNKLE, Blur, Radiohead, Jamiroquai…

 Here’s a nice collection of Guinness print ads.